The AIP – One thing at a time.

 - My morning ritual is one of the best things I have done for my personal health caper.
 So much so that I have developed a free mini eCourse to step you through developing your personal morning ritual

 - Arguably the MOST important tool in your health toolbox – your food and mood journal is invaluable when it comes to understanding your unique health needs

 - A small step I took to really get me thinking about my stress management was to implement daily legs up the wall sessions

 What You Eat is Key!

-Other suggestions along the same lines – “Focusing on lifestyle changes and adding in nutrient dense foods not just the ‘elimination’” and “Being healthier feels so much better than the food I don’t eat tastes.”
+And, this is just as much about what you ADD as it is about what you REMOVE.
+As one respondent wrote, “Focusing on lifestyle changes and adding in nutrient-dense foods, not just the ‘elimination.’”
+And another, “Being healthier feels so much better than the food I don’t eat tastes.”

 What you eat matters.
 It’s just not all that matters.
 And, as you dig more into your personal AIP caper, and start reintroducing foods, you learn that some foods may not serve you.
 Or, they may not serve you now but after a time, they may yet be introduced.

 The important thing is that you focus on a diverse, whole-food approach to eating – preferably in its natural state and as local, seasonal, and free from harmful additives and preservatives as possible.

 And yes, that does mean spending time in the kitchen.

 - Cooking is Not a Burden by Sarah Ballantyne